YTread Logo

 news

-Rupali field Hayes is right next to it.
-Quarantine aboard the Diamond Princess is supposed to end on Wednesday and passengers have been told if they test negative they will be allowed to go home but with 99 new viral cases confirmed today.
-The overwhelming suspicion is that the quarantine isn't working, and because of that, the journey home for those left on board now seems that much more complicated. d Australia now says it's sending a flight to evacuate its citizens, but when I spoke to one of them in our tan, she wasn't thrilled with the idea of โ€‹โ€‹getting on a plane with unknown people who haven't yet been tested. and potentially picking up the infection right there and after we've already completed two weeks off almost two weeks of quarantine isn't ideal Japan meanwhile starting to feel the effects of virus spread next weekend is birthday celebration of the Emperor who usually draws large crowds of greetings today the entire event was canceled without prior notice
+Australia now says it will send a flight to evacuate its citizens, but when I spoke to one of them at our tan, she was not thrilled to discover the idea of being put on a plane with unknown people who have not yet been tested and they potentially contract the infection there and then. and having already completed two weeks of rest, almost two weeks of quarantine is not ideal, Japan meanwhile is beginning to feel the effects of the spread of the virus, next weekend is the celebration of the Emperor's birthday, which normally attracts large crowds of supporters, today the entire event was canceled without notice

 If you have any copyright issue, please Contact